objectwow/join/README.md

 await joinData({...})
 ```

-- Using solution 2: create new singleton instances as needed
+### Using solution 2: Create new singleton instances as needed

 ```typescript
 import { SingletonJoinData } from "@objectwow/join";